 Belgium has 3 official languages namely Flemish, French and German.
 Majority of the Belgians speak Flemish and French.

 Bordering The Netherlands, France, Luxembourg and Germany, Belgium is a compact multilingual country famous for its medieval towns, historical sites, canals, and cobbled streets and interestingly delicious food.

-The country is an amalgamation of two cultures the French and Dutch so in a way, Belgium is two countries in one.
+The country is an amalgamation of two cultures, namely the French and the Dutch.

-The largest and the capital city of Belgium, Brussels is a fascinating city with stunning architecture, Town square, fascinating history that are visible in each street and alleyways.
+The largest and the capital city of Belgium, Brussels is a fascinating city with Stunning architecture, Town square, Long history that are visible in every street and alleyways.
 Brussels is the administrative center of Europe and home to the European Union.
-Brussels is home to some of the ﬁnest Beers, Chocolates, Waﬄes, Mussels, and Fries.
+Brussels is famous for it Beer, Chocolates, Waﬄes, Mussels, and Fries.

 Some of the attractions of Brussels include:

 European Parliament, Grand-Place, Manneken Pis, Notre Dame du Sablon, Musical Instrument Museum, Comic Strip center, Palais Royal, Parc Du Cinquantenaire, and Atomium.
 Brussels is also home to the famous Belgian comic strip center.

 A bustling port city in the North of Belgium, Antwerp is a beautiful city with a picturesque old town, great architecture, museums, and excellent food.
 Antwerp is nicknamed the ‘Diamond city’ and home to over 1700 diamond companies.

 Attractions: Central Railway station – Considered as one of the world’s beautiful train station, Diamond District, Meier street – One of the famous shopping streets dotted with boutique and designer outlets and Het Steen, the medieval fortress.